robinduerhager/hshl-cs-bachelor-template-tex/README.md

 ╮
-├── TEMPLATE/                       # The Folder which holds the actual Template for creating a Bachelor thesis ├── EXAMPLE/                        # The Folder which incorporates an example of how the template can be used ├── .gitignore                      # When using git, this files excludes any temporary and generated TeX related files when commiting changes into a Repository
+├── TEMPLATE/                       # The Folder which holds the actual Template for creating a Bachelor thesis ├── EXAMPLE/                        # The Folder which incorporates an example of how the template can be used ├── .gitignore                      # When using git, this file excludes any temporary and generated TeX related files when commiting changes into a Repository
 ├── vscode-settings-extension.json  # A code snippet of useful VSCode LaTeX Workshop configurations ├── README.md                       # Readme, basic info for getting started ├── LICENSE.md                      # License for use of this project